 Brenda Robinson is an entertainment attorney and producer with extensive experience in the film, television and music industries.
-Brenda is a partner in Gamechanger Films, a film finance and development company dedicated to supporting groundbreaking narratives that advance the cultural conversation.
+Brenda is currently Head of Film Finance and Inclusion Strategies for HiddenLight Productions, a global studio creating premium documentary, scripted and unscripted entertainment for film, TV and digital, founded by Hillary Clinton, Sam Branson and Chelsea Clinton.
 Brenda is also a member of Impact Partners, a film financing collective dedicated to funding independent documentary storytelling that engages with pressing social issues and propels the art of cinema forward.
 Brenda is a graduate of the University of Michigan and obtained her law degree from the University of Pennsylvania Law School and a certificate in business and public policy from the University of Pennsylvania Wharton School.

 As a dedicated philanthropist in the arts and entertainment community and advocate on behalf of creative artists, Brenda currently serves on the boards of Film Independent and The Representation Project founded by California First Partner Jennifer Siebel Newsom.
 Brenda serves as an advisor to The Redford Center co-founded by Robert Redford and his son James Redford.
 She is a proud board member of Cinema/Chicago and the Chicago International Film Festival and currently acts as legal counsel to the festival.
 Brenda is also currently the Chair of the USC Annenberg Inclusion Initiative.